CYBERSECURE CODER (CSC) Training Course

 Certified Internet of Things Practitioner (CIoTP™)

-But putting IoT systems into place can be a complicated proposition, and fraught with hazards.
-Solutions may involve devices and technologies from many different vendors, requiring a good understanding of software and hardware and strategies to integrate them, as well as the risks associated with security, privacy, and the safety of those whose working and living environments are managed by these systems.
+However, deploying IoT systems can be complex and fraught with potential hazards.
+Solutions often involve integrating devices and technologies from various vendors, necessitating a solid grasp of both software and hardware, as well as strategies to unify them.
+This also includes managing risks related to security, privacy, and the safety of individuals whose working and living environments are controlled by these systems.

-IT professionals often have little or no experience working with embedded systems, sensor networks, actuators, real-time systems, and other components that are common to IoT, so this course provides a foundation for understanding how these components work with other systems that IT professionals typically have more experience working with—such as networks, cloud computing, and applications running on servers, desktop computers, and mobile devices.
+IT professionals frequently lack experience with embedded systems, sensor networks, actuators, real-time systems, and other components typical of IoT environments.
+This course establishes a foundation for understanding how these components interact with systems with which IT professionals are more familiar, such as networks, cloud computing platforms, and applications running on servers, desktops, and mobile devices.

-In this course, students will learn general strategies for planning, designing, developing, implementing, and maintaining an IoT system through various case studies and by assembling and configuring an IoT device to work in a sensor network.
-Students will create an IoT device based on an ESP8266 microcontroller, implementing various common IoT features, such as analog and digital sensors, a web-based interface, MQTT messaging, and data encryption.
+Throughout this course, students will master general strategies for planning, designing, developing, implementing, and maintaining IoT systems.
+This is achieved through case studies and by assembling and configuring an IoT device to function within a sensor network.
+Students will build an IoT device based on an ESP8266 microcontroller, implementing common IoT features such as analog and digital sensors, a web-based interface, MQTT messaging, and data encryption.

 • Plan an IoT implementation.

-Target Student: This course is designed for IT professionals with baseline skills in computer hardware, software support, and development who want to learn how to design, develop, implement, operate, and manage Internet of Things devices and related systems.
-The student is interested in learning more about embedded systems, microcontroller programming, IoT security, and the development life cycle for IoT projects.
+Target Student: This course is tailored for IT professionals with foundational skills in computer hardware, software support, and development who wish to learn how to design, develop, implement, operate, and manage IoT devices and related systems.
+Participants are keen to deepen their knowledge of embedded systems, microcontroller programming, IoT security, and the IoT project development lifecycle.

-While students will gain hands-on experience assembling a prototype IoT device and using software development tools, these activities are closely guided, so previous experience in electronics assembly and programming are not required.
-This course prepares students for taking the CertNexus Certified Internet of Things (IoT) Practitioner (Exam ITP-110).
+Although students will gain hands-on experience assembling a prototype IoT device and utilising software development tools, these activities are closely guided, so prior experience in electronics assembly and programming is not required.
+This course prepares students for the CertNexus Certified Internet of Things (IoT) Practitioner (Exam ITP-110).

 Certified Artificial Intelligence (AI) Practitioner

-35 HoursArtificial intelligence (AI) and machine learning (ML) have become an essential part of the toolset for many organizations.
-When used effectively, these tools provide actionable insights that drive critical decisions and enable organizations to create exciting, new, and innovative products and services.
-This course shows you how to apply various approaches and algorithms to solve business problems through AI and ML, follow a methodical workflow to develop sound solutions, use open source, off-the-shelf tools to develop, test, and deploy those solutions, and ensure that they protect the privacy of users.
-This course includes hands on activities for each topic area.
+35 HoursArtificial intelligence (AI) and machine learning (ML) have become indispensable components of the modern organizational toolkit.
+When leveraged effectively, these technologies deliver actionable insights that inform critical decision-making and empower businesses to launch exciting, innovative products and services.
+This course guides you through applying various AI and ML approaches and algorithms to address business challenges.
+You will learn to follow a structured workflow for developing robust solutions, utilise open-source and commercial tools to build, test, and deploy these solutions, and ensure they adhere to user privacy standards.
+Each topic area includes practical, hands-on activities.

-Course Objectives: In this course, you will implement AI techniques in order to solve business problems.
+Course Objectives: In this course, you will implement AI techniques to resolve business problems.
 You will:

-- Specify a general approach to solve a given business problem that uses applied AI and ML.
+- Define a general approach to solving a specific business problem using applied AI and ML.

-- Collect and refine a dataset to prepare it for training and testing.
+- Collect and refine datasets to prepare them for training and testing.

 - Train and tune a machine learning model.

-- Promote data privacy and ethical practices within AI and ML projects.
+- Advocate for data privacy and ethical practices within AI and ML projects.

-Target Student: The skills covered in this course converge on three areas—software development, applied math and statistics, and business analysis.
-Target students for this course may be strong in one or two or these of these areas and looking to round out their skills in the other areas, so they can apply artificial intelligence (AI) systems, particularly machine learning models, to business problems.
+Target Student: The skills covered in this course integrate three key areas—software development, applied mathematics and statistics, and business analysis.
+Ideal candidates for this course may possess strength in one or two of these areas and wish to broaden their expertise in the others, enabling them to apply artificial intelligence (AI) systems, particularly machine learning models, to business problems.

-So the target student may be a programmer looking to develop additional skills to apply machine learning algorithms to business problems, or a data analyst who already has strong skills in applying math and statistics to business problems, but is looking to develop technology skills related to machine learning.
-A typical student in this course should have several years of experience with computing technology, including some aptitude in computer programming.
+For instance, the target student might be a programmer seeking to expand their skills to apply machine learning algorithms to business issues, or a data analyst with strong mathematical and statistical capabilities who wishes to develop technical skills related to machine learning.
+A typical participant in this course should have several years of experience with computing technology and some aptitude in computer programming.
 This course is also designed to assist students in preparing for the CertNexus® Certified Artificial Intelligence (AI) Practitioner (Exam AIP-110) certification.

 Certified Internet of Things Security Practitioner (CIoTSP™)

-21 HoursThis course is designed for practitioners who are seeking to demonstrate a vendor-neutral, cross-industry skill set that will enable them to design, implement, operate, and/or manage a secure IoT ecosystem.
+21 HoursThis programme is tailored for professionals aiming to validate a vendor-neutral, cross-industry skill set that empowers them to design, implement, operate, and/or manage a secure Internet of Things (IoT) ecosystem.

-Target Student: This course is designed for IoT practitioners who are looking to improve their skills and knowledge of IoT security and privacy.
-This course is also designed for students who are seeking the CertNexus Certified Internet of Things Security Practitioner (CIoTSP) certification and who want to prepare for Exam ITS-110.
+Target Audience: This course is intended for IoT practitioners seeking to enhance their expertise in IoT security and privacy.
+It is also ideal for candidates preparing for the CertNexus Certified Internet of Things Security Practitioner (CIoTSP) certification and the associated Exam ITS-110.

 CertNexus CyberSAFE